 Parameters x (pandas.
-Series) - the time series to calculate the feature of
+Series) - the time series to calculate the feature of tsfresh.feature_extraction.feature_calculators.quantile(x, arg, args)

-'''

-tsfresh.feature_extraction.feature_calculators.quantile(x, arg, args)

-'''

 Calculates the q quantile of x.
-This is the value of x such that q% of the order values from x are lower than.
+This is the value of x greater than q% of the ordered values from x.

 - x (pandas.
-Series) the time series to calculate the feature of - q (float) the quantile to calculate

-''' tsfresh.feature_extraction.feature_calculators.range_count (x, min, max) Count observed values within the interval [min, max). '''
+Series) the time series to calculate the feature of - q (float) the quantile to calculate tsfresh.feature_extraction.feature_calculators.range_count (x, min, max) Count observed values within the interval [min, max).

 - x (pandas.
-Series) the time series to calculate the feature of - min (int or float) the inclusive lower bound of the range - max (int or float) the exclusive upper bound of the range
+Series) the time series to calculate the feature of - min (int or float) the inclusive lower bound of the range

+• max (int or float) - the exclusive upper bound of the range